szabgab/slides/golang/arrays-and-slices.md

 ## Array assignment (pointer)
 {id: array-assignment-pointer}
+{i: &}

 ![](examples/array-assignment-pointer/array_assignment_pointer.go)
 ![](examples/array-assignment-pointer/array_assignment_pointer.out)

 {aside}
-This way br is a poiner to ar so they refer to the same data in memory.
+This way `br` is a poiner to `ar` so they refer to the same data in memory.
+Even though `br` is a pointer we can still access elements in the same way as in the original array.
+We'll discuss pointers in depth later on.
 {/aside}

 ## Matrix (two dimensional array)